This is a true story, it is an actual email I received 3 days ago from one of you…

 Her note brought me to tears!
 Tears of joy for her, tears of sadness for those of you who remain misdiagnosed, undiagnosed or treated inappropriately.
 It made me really think about HOW doctors treat diabetes today, and it brought back a charged memory of “Dottie” a woman in one of my Gainesville Florida nursing homes, who had no arms or legs.
 Unimaginable and heart-wrenching, the visual is still fresh in my mind 20 years later.

 I consider myself a foodie and would never want to give up traditional desserts and pasta, bagels and muffins.
 That said, if my blood sugar was elevated I would be highly motivated to alter my diet and try natural remedies before prescription drugs or shots.
 Twenty nine million people in the United States now have Type 2 diabetes and one in three adults have pre-diabetes, blood sugar levels higher than “normal,” but not quite high enough to be diagnosed with Type 2 diabetes.
 Having pre-diabetes puts you on the fast track to getting full-blown Type 2 diabetes within five years.
 Complications include severe nerve pain, heart disease, kidney failure, blindness, stroke, or amputation of the toes, feet, or legs.
 Most people don’t know they have diabetes for about 10 years, because they are not tested correctly!
 You don’t just wake up with diabetes one day, you develop it silently.
 It’s too bad most people are tested improperly (but I can tell you what to do before it’s too late and the damage is done).
-Read this article to learn how to test properly.
+Read my other article, Many Diseases Linked to High Insulin, it could change, maybe save your life!

 We know that meal choices matter.
 We also know that exercising works.
 The big deal is how low thyroid is the number one missed cause for diabetes.
 I discuss that in my book, Diabetes Without Drugs.
 As a pharmacist, I’m aware of the side effects and interactions associated with medications, so today I’m going to spotlight berberine.